Facebooklessness

 I also have a scoff for people who whine about “censorship on big tech”.
 Being big doesn’t make you public.
 The rich people who control the big sites have as much right as anyone else to determine how their GUESTS should behave.
 If you don’t like it, stop being their guest.

 If someone comes into my living room and annoys me with his opinions and I throw him out, that’s not censorship.
-That’s me keeping the atmosphere the way I like it in my own territory.
-Big tech sites have as much right as I do to enforce whatever terms of service they want.
-And then I’ve heard people who SAY they are on the side of freedom and limited government, wanting to get the rules changed to make Facebook tolerate their opinions!
+That’s me keeping the atmosphere the way I like it in my living room.
+Big tech sites have as much right as I do to enforce their terms of service.
+And then I’ve heard people who SAY they are on the side of freedom and limited government, wanting to get the rules changed to force Facebook tolerate their opinions!
 If we have a government so coercive that they can take Facebook’s liberty away, they might take mine away, too.
-If Facebook.com has to give equal time to opposing voices, maybe someday JanelWasHere.com will have to do the same thing, and I wouldn’t like that.
+If Facebook.com has to give equal time to opposing voices, maybe someday JanelWasHere.com will have to do the same thing.
+I wouldn’t like that.

 I used to hang around message boards in olden days.
 Sometimes on a board about a specific topic, where everyone’s chatting away happily about the designated topic, someone new joins and starts shooting her mouth off.
 An argument gets started, a moderator steps in to muffle the troublemaker, and the troublemaker yells, “This is America!
 I have freedom of speech!”
 But actually– no. There is freedom of speech on the sidewalk, but not in someone else’s yard.
 There is freedom of speech on the internet, but not on someone else’s website which is not your website and you haven’t paid for.

 You also have to pay for monthly hosting, which can sometimes be as little as $4 a month although that’s probably not with a host who will support your privacy.
 Don’t need to say anything inflammatory?
-Then you can use a cheap host!
+Then you can use a cheap host.
 Behave yourself.
-Be a good, quiet citizen.
+Be a good, quiet little citizen.
 If enough people do that, then nobody’s paying for the hosts who support privacy, and voila, pretty soon, no more hosts who support privacy.
-Do you remember the olden days when internet access always came with a free website?
-Whoops, I mean “a website that comes included in the fee” 🙂 But people didn’t bother to learn how to use their websites and nowadays it’s rare to find internet service that includes a site.
+Do you remember the olden days when internet access came with a free website?
+Whoops, I mean “a website included in the fee” šŸ™‚ But people didn’t bother to learn how to use their websites and nowadays it’s rare to find internet service that includes a site.
 You’re expected to use “free” social media profiles instead.

 And yet understanding all this!